styrserver/BestiaryArena-SuperMod-Loader/README.md

 These are advanced mods that provide comprehensive game enhancement features.
 All Super Mods listed below are included by default in this loader:

 ### Autoseller
-Automatically sells or squeezes creatures based on gene thresholds and user settings.
-Features include:
+Automatically sells or squeezes creatures based on gene thresholds and user settings:
 - Configurable gene thresholds for selling and squeezing
 - Minimum count triggers for batch actions
 - Session widget displaying sold/squeezed counts and rewards
 - Integrated with the mod loader's configuration system
+- Real-time tracking of gold and dust earnings

 ### Autoscroller
 Automates summon scroll usage to collect specific creatures: